potatoqualitee/liquibase/README.md

 docker compose down --volumes
 ```

-All scripts inside /scripts folder will be executed on target database

 Check out the [Liquibase toolbox](https://github.com/liquibase/liquibase-toolbox) for more scripts.
+Thanks to [@marcoslobo](https://github.com/marcoslobo/poc.liquibase) for the base of this POC repo.